tc10815/BronxZooGuide/readme.md

 - Images and audio files will be included in APK, although highly compressed
 - Some kind of tracking (probably Google Analytics)
 - A Map API of some kind (for compasses and/or map)
-- Sound Playing API
+- Sound Playing API...
-- Intents will be used to launch web browsers for sources and email if users want to submit information.
+- Intents will be used to launch web browsers for sources and email if users want to submit information